fresearchgroup/Collaboration-System-Selenium/Test_Recommendation/Test_case_1/readme.txt

 ####################################

-Note: The model must be trained after execution of test_recommendation.py file.
+Note: The model must be trained before execution of test_recommendation.py file.
 Please check that there should be some recommendation in the article.